Minolta X-700

 My meter was consistently off by about 2/3 of a stop, so I shot ISO 50 Fuji Velvia at EI 80.
 Once I set that, it was fine.

 The finder is very bright, brighter than my Nikons!
+It was among the first laser-matte screens, a technology pioneered by Minolta.

-Unlike the Nikons of the same era which outperform their low light specifications, the X-700 is poor for night photography below about EV1 since the meter and automation really do stop at about EV 1.
+Unlike the Nikons of the same era which outperform their low light specifications, the X-700 is poor for night photography below about LV 1 since the meter and automation really do stop at about EV 1.
 Other cameras of the era would make and meter correct time exposures out to several minutes.
 The problem with the X-700 is that there appears to be a bias dark current in the meter equivalent to about a light level reading about 1/4 second at EI 1600.

 Also bad for night photography on a tripod, one cannot use the self timer and the AE lock at the same time, since they are on the same switch.
 You have to shield any sources of light with your hand and release the shutter with a cable release and then get your hand out of the way fast.
 Otherwise you would have to keep the AEL button pressed by hand during the exposure, blurring your results.
 You can't get the AE to lock without holding the button.